 But we had a huge rally yesterday up at the state capitol, and we had strong leadership there.

-Well, he's playing he's being a spoiler here.
+Well, he's being a spoiler here.

-And you know what that would mean, you know, Senator Hatch, you know better than anybody because you were even there when Clarence Thomas was being confirmed twenty-five years ago.
+You know, Senator Hatch, you know better than anybody because you were even there when Clarence Thomas was being confirmed 25 years ago.

 That's right.

-Never because this will then impact this country for two into three generations.
+Never, because this will then impact this country for two into three generations.

 That is the single most important issue in this whole campaign.

-Who's gonna appoint the judges?
+Who's going to appoint the judges?

 Not just the Supreme Court judges.

-But you saw what they did, uh the Harry Reed and the president uh Obama broke the rules to change the rules so they could add three more additional avant garde liberals to the DC Circuit Court of Appeals where all of the uh administrative law cases are uh uh heard and most regulatory cases are heard.
+Harry Reid and the president, Obama, broke the rules to change the rules so they could add three more additional avant-garde liberals to the D.C.
+Circuit Court of Appeals, where all of the administrative law cases are heard and most regulatory cases are heard.

 It's an extremely powerful court.